All-Star Superman: Publication history

 Grant Morrison's approach to writing this series was to make the reading as universal as possible.
-They stated that they were not interested in "re-doing origin stories or unpacking classic narratives" but instead wanted to do "a total update, rehaul and refit".
+He stated that they were not interested in "re-doing origin stories or unpacking classic narratives" but instead wanted to do "a total update, rehaul and refit".
 Instead creating a "fresh and relevant" update for new readers, Morrison wanted to write a "collection of 'timeless' Superman issues".
 The origins of this lie in a revamp of Superman, Superman Now, which began when Morrison and editor Dan Raspler were unsuccessfully brainstorming ideas for a new take on the character outside San Diego Comic-Con, when they had a "shamanic" encounter with a man dressed as Superman which helped spark the creative process and inspired the cover to the first issue.
 Morrison states in an interview:

 He was perched with one knee drawn up, chin resting on his arms.
 He looked totally relaxed... and I suddenly realized this was how Superman would sit.
 He wouldn't puff out his chest or posture heroically, he would be totally chilled.
 If nothing can hurt you, you can afford to be cool.
 A man like Superman would never have to tense against the cold; never have to flinch in the face of a blow.
 He would be completely laid back, un-tense.
 With this image of Superman relaxing on a cloud looking out for us all in my head, I rushed back to my hotel room and filled dozens of pages of my notebook with notes and drawings.

 The ideas generated by that meeting were refined and pitched to DC in 1998 by Morrison, Mark Millar, Mark Waid and Tom Peyer.
 They picked up on the fifteen-year cycle of reboots to the character, the previous one being John Byrne's The Man of Steel, and suggested a new approach:

 The Superman relaunch we're selling bucks the trend of sweeping aside the work done by those who came immediately before.
 Unlike the 'cosmic reset' revamps all too prevalent in current comics, our new Superman approach is an honest attempt to synthesize the best of all previous eras.
 Our intention is to honor each of Superman's various interpretations and to use internal story logic as our launching pad for a re-imagined, streamlined 21st century Man of Steel.
 The 'cosmic reset' notion has been replaced by a policy of 'include and transcend' with regard to past continuity.